jphalimi/PythonForMIC/Doc/library/ctypes.rst

    Creates :class:`PyDLL` instances.

 For accessing the C Python api directly, a ready-to-use Python shared library object is available:

 .. data:: pythonapi
    :noindex:

    An instance of :class:`PyDLL` that exposes Python C API functions as attributes.
-Note that all these functions are assumed to return C :c:type:`int`, which is of course not always the truth, so you have to assign the correct :attr:`restype` attribute to use these functions.
+Note that all these functions are assumed to return C :ctype:`int`, which is of course not always the truth, so you have to assign the correct :attr:`restype` attribute to use these functions.